Reynouts/AoC21/README.md

 are quick and give you the correct answer.
 So less reason to bother about it..

 ## [--- Day 8: Seven Segment Search ---](http://adventofcode.com/2021/day/8)
+Quite a difficult puzzle to understand at first for me (except for part1).
+I started trying decoding all the segments itself (so: what letter should be on the top line, etc), but got some headache to solve it (I guess it is possible this way) and after work looked again and found out I didn't need that information to answer the question and it was a lot easier to eliminate and just compare the set of letters.

+I've seen some very nice and clean solutions, but mine isn't one of them!
+No time to refactor or overthink this.
+16 stars and counting!